-As one of the inputs in determining executive compensation each year, the Company reviews general industry survey and proxy compensation data regarding market practices.
-In 2021, Visteon reviewed NEO base salaries, target annual and long-term incentive award opportunities, as well as selected pay program design practices.
+As one of the inputs in determining executive compensation each year, the Company reviews industry survey reports and proxy compensation data regarding market practices.
+In 2022, the Committee reviewed NEOs base salaries, target annual and long-term incentive award opportunities, as well as selected pay program design practices.
 In conducting this review, the Committee selected the 16 companies listed below whose aggregate profile was comparable to Visteon in terms of industry, size (based on revenue and market capitalization) and other operations-related metrics as comparators for purposes of determining the range of market medians with respect to compensation elements (the "Compensation Peer Group").
-When compared to the peer group utilized for 2020, the 2021 peer group removed Delphi Technologies (due to acquisition) and added CDK Global.
+In 2022, the peer group was updated to remove FLIR Systems and Nuance Communications (due to acquisition) and Gentherm and Methode Electronics were added.
 We believe the Compensation Peer Group represents a reasonable comparator group of direct automotive supplier, technology peers and other related companies with which we compete for executive talent.

-American Axle & Manufacturing American Axle & Manufacturing Dana Inc. LCI Industries Rockwell Automation Inc. Ametek Inc. FLIR Systems Inc. Meritor Inc. Sensata Technologies Holding PLC CDK Global, Inc. Garmin Ltd. Modine Manufacturing Co.
-Spirit AeroSystems Holdings, Inc. Cooper-Standard Holdings Inc. Gentex Corporation Nuance Communications Inc. Trimble Inc.
+2022 Compensation Comparator Group American Axle & Manufacturing Rockwell Automation Inc. Ametek Inc. Garmin Ltd. Meritor Inc. Sensata Technologies Holding PLC CDK Global, Inc. Gentex Corporation Methode Electronics.
+Spirit AeroSystems Holdings, Inc. Cooper-Standard Holdings Inc. Gentherm Modine Manufacturing Co.
+Trimble Inc.